gverploeg/Recommender-Case-Study/readme.md

-# Objective: Tell Users Which Movies to Watch
+# Movie Recommender Case Study

 Today you are going to have a little friendly competition with your classmates.